coveo/source.coveo.com/_posts/2016-01-13-the-story-behind-blitz-2016.md

 ## The contenders

 This year we made a roll call to our amazing colleagues to see if they were interested in also participating to Blitz.
 Needless to say, it took about 10 minutes to build two complete teams.
 We made sure the Coveo teams didn’t know about the challenge.
 They needed to be good, they represent Coveo!
 Luckily for us, the two Coveo teams finished first and second.
-Congrats to Brute Force It (Alexandre, Frédéric, Vincent and Pierre-Alexandre) and WOW BLITZ AWSOME (Mathieu, Charle, Denis and Jean-Philippe).
+Congrats to Brute Force It (Alexandre, Frédéric, Vincent, Pierre-Alexandre) and WOW BLITZ AWSOME (Mathieu, Charles, Denis, Jean-Philippe).

 ![image]({{ site.baseurl }}/images/blitz2016/coveoteams.png)